wallaweebs/FinalProject/README.md

 # FinalProject
-Python coded form for computer science final
+This is a Python coded form for my high school computer science final, aimed to simplify patient intake of my client by using a form to input information.